0

 The Role of Hormones in Bone Health

 Hormones play a significant role in regulating bone density and strength.
 Among these, estrogen and testosterone are crucial for maintaining bone health.
 Estrogen, particularly in women, helps protect bones.
-During menopause, when estrogen levels drop, women are at a higher risk of osteoporosis due to decreased bone density.
-Similarly, lower testosterone levels in men can also lead to decreased bone density and osteoporosis.
+During menopause, supporting bone health becomes especially important as the body undergoes hormonal changes.
+Similarly, lower testosterone levels in men can also lead to decreased bone density.

 Additionally, calcitonin and parathyroid hormone (PTH) are essential for regulating calcium levels in the blood.
 PTH stimulates the release of calcium from bones into the bloodstream when levels are low, while calcitonin helps maintain calcium balance by decreasing the release of calcium from bones.